Table of Contents

 Here is how the process goes:

-- The landlord and tenant agree on terms for the escrow account
+1. The landlord and tenant agree on the terms required for the account.

-- The agreement might permit partial withdrawal of the security deposit as per the conditions
+3. The agreement might permit partial withdrawal of the security deposit as per the conditions.

-- The landlord transfers the deposit back to the buyer once they stop the property possession
+4. The landlord transfers the deposit back to the buyer once they stop the property possession.

 Some people participate in online auctions to buy assets through banks.
 These banks serve as escrow accounts between the auction and the buyer.